grafana/k6-docs/src/data/markdown/docs/02 javascript api/02 k6/sleep- t -.md

 ---
 title: 'sleep( t )'
 description: 'Suspends VU execution for the specified duration.'
+excerpt: 'Suspends VU execution for the specified duration.'
 ---

 Suspend VU execution for the specified duration.